Santa Maria-Style Barbecue

 Quick Bite

-A California tradition centered on slow-roasting and grilling large cuts of beef, typically a top sirloin or tri-tip, over an open red oak fire.
+A California tradition centered on slow-roasting and grilling large cuts of beef, typically top sirloin or tri-tip, over an open red oak fire.

 History

 Santa Maria-style barbecue originated in the late 19th and early 20th centuries in Santa Maria, California, on California’s Central Coast.
-The region’s ranching culture inspired local cowboys and vaqueros to cook tri-tip beef over open oak fires while working on the cattle ranches.
+The region’s ranching culture inspired local cowboys and vaqueros to cook tri-tip beef over open oak fires while working on cattle ranches.

 The barbecue was simple, practical, and communal: seasoned with just salt, black pepper, and garlic, the meat was grilled over red oak coals and served with local staples like pinquito beans, salsa, and garlic bread.

-By the mid-20th century, Santa Maria-style BBQ gained regional fame, celebrated in local festivals, restaurants, and community gatherings.
+By the mid-20th century, Santa Maria-style barbecue gained regional fame, celebrated in local festivals, restaurants, and community gatherings.
 Today, it is recognized as a classic American barbecue style, prized for its smoky flavor, high-quality tri-tip, and straightforward preparation.

 Fun Facts